-• Requests sent by system:kube-proxy to monitor Endpoints, Services, or Services/Status.
+Requests sent by system: kube-proxy for monitoring endpoint, service, or service/status resources.

-- GET requests sent by system:unsecured for ConfigMaps in the kube-system namespace. - GET requests sent by kubelet for nodes or nodes/status. - GET and UPDATE requests sent by system:kube-controller-manager, system:kube-scheduler, or system:serviceaccount:endpoint-controller for Endpoints in the kube-system namespace. - GET requests sent by system:apiserver for namespaces, namespaces/status, or namespaces/finalize resources. - Requests sent to URLs that match /healthz , /version , or /swagger .
+GET requests sent by system:unsecured for ConfigMap resources in the kube-system namespace.

+GET requests sent by kubelet for node or node/status resources.

+GET and UPDATE requests sent by system: kube-controller-manager, system: kube-scheduler, or system:serviceaccount:endpoint-controller for endpoint resources in the kube-system namespace.

+GET requests sent by system:apiserver for namespace, namespace/status, or namespace/finalize resources.

+Requests sent to URLs that match /healthz, /version, or /swagger.

-Enabling cluster auditing
+Enabling cluster audit

-To enable cluster auditing, you need to restart kube-apiserver.
-We recommend you not enable and disable it frequently.
+To enable the cluster audit feature, you need to restart kube-apiserver.
+We recommend that you do not frequently enable and disable the feature.

 - 1. Log in to the TKE console. - 2.
-On the left sidebar, click Ops Feature Management > Feature Management. - 3.
-At the top of the Feature Management page, select the region and the Serverless Cluster type. - 4.
-In the cluster list at the bottom, click Set in the Operation column on the right of the target cluster.

-5. In the Configure features pop-up window, click Edit on the right of Cluster Auditing as shown below:
+In the left sidebar, choose Operation Management > Feature Management. - 3.
+On the Feature Management page, select a region and the Serverless cluster type. - 4.
+Locate the cluster for which you want to enable the cluster audit feature in the following cluster list.
+Click Set in the Operation column on the right. - 5.
+In the Configure features pop-up window, click Edit for the Cluster Auditing feature, as shown below: